Asterism Observing Program

 • A simple sketch of asterism

-Go-To telescopes are not allowed.
+Go-To telescopes and remote are allowed.

 Submitting for Certification

-Observing Program Coordinator:
+Asterism Observing Program Coordinator:

 cliffandchris@wavecable.com